 217 South Terrace, South Fremantle

 This neighbourhood café and art space is as chill as they come.
 Perch amongst Kerfuffle’s mismatched chairs with a dirty chai and a croissant or grab a coffee out the front and watch the world go by.

 The WA coastline has some beaut dog-friendly beaches, and South Beach’s is one of the best.
 Chilled pooches to go with the chilled vibes of the area, you’re bound to make as many new friends as your furry one does.

-Sometimes I think I might use the phrase “treasure trove” too much, but then I have to describe somewhere like Ginger Morris and, well… it’s a treasure trove.
+Sometimes we think we might use the phrase “treasure trove” too much, but then we have to describe somewhere like Ginger Morris and, well… it’s a treasure trove.
 This beautiful store stocks everything from antiques, homewares, collectibles jewellery and fashion.
 The mother and daughter team behind Ginger Morris have a no rules ethos – instead filling their store with whatever is beautiful or interesting.

 Explore Some Art

 Not only are the streets of South Freo blessed with some fantastic murals, you can also explore a few great galleries in the area.
 Within a couple of blocks you’ll find Red Umbrella and Earlywork/Artitja Art Galleries.